RidaNaz/Agentic-AI/LangChain/COMPONENTS.md

 ## 3. Messages

-- Messages have a role, content, and optional response_metadata.
+- Messages have a role, content, and optional `response_metadata`.
 - Roles indicate who is sending the message, such as:
     - `user` (HumanMessage)
     - `assistant` (AIMessage)